robotclass/magpi-issue10-texts/04-remote-controlled-robot-cam-part2.md

     $ ls /dev/video*
     /dev/video0

-Then, to check it’s working, you can install uvccapture using apt-get or aptitude and take a single snapshot:
+Then, to check itвЂ™s working, you can install uvccapture using apt-get or aptitude and take a single snapshot: